creepersaur/QuickList/README.md

 # QuickList Documentation

-QuickList is a Lua library for managing arrays efficiently.
+QuickList is a Lua (class) library for managing arrays efficiently.
 It provides a set of functions for manipulating arrays in a concise and expressive manner.
+This was made by creepersaur.
+Go and subscribe to him on [Youtube](https://youtube.com/c/creepersaur).

 # Usage
 Just `require(path)` to the QuickList module.
 Then use the returned value to make lists.
 Name the variable anything, but it's best to name it something short (such as ql or underscore)